 Granted, as you see in Figure 2 which depicts more of a system lifecycle there is more to the agile SDLC than just those phases.
 First, there are pre-project aspects to portfolio management where potential projects or products are identified, priortized, and sufficiently funded to start an Inception phase effort.
 Furthermore, business and technical roadmaps may be available to guide the team’s efforts.
 After Transition a solution is operated and supported in production (or the marketplace in the case of commercial products).
 Eventually, potentially after decades of use, a solution is retired (taken out of operation).
-If we were to look at things from the point of view of IT, there are also cross-product/project concerns at the enterprise level such as enterprise architecture, portfolio management, reuse engineering, and more that the DA framework now supports.
+If we were to look at things from the point of view of IT, there are also cross-product/project concerns at the enterprise level such as enterprise architecture, portfolio management, reuse engineering, and more that the DA toolkit now supports.
 Figure 2 also indicates how the Construction, Transition, and Production phases are what is typically considered the purview of Disciplined DevOps.

 Figure 2.
 A high-level system lifecycle (click to expand).